-- (1) An inspector may require a person to state the person's name and address if the inspector- - (a) finds a person committing an offence against the gas safety legislation; or - (b) has reasonable grounds for believing that a person has committed an offence against the gas safety legislation. - (2) In exercising a power under subsection (1), an inspector must- - (a) tell the person of the reasons for the requirement; and - (b) as soon as practicable after telling the person, record those reasons. - (3) A person is not required to comply with a requirement under subsection (1) if, on request by the person, the inspector does not produce the inspector's identity card. - (4) Subject to this section, a person must not, without reasonable excuse, contravene a requirement under subsection (1).
+- (2) In exercising a power under subsection (1), an inspector must- - (a) tell the person of the reasons for the requirement; and - (b) as soon as practicable after telling the person, record those reasons. - (3) A person is not required to comply with a requirement under subsection (1) if, on request by the person, the inspector does not produce his or her identity card. - (4) Subject to this section, a person must not, without reasonable excuse, contravene a requirement under subsection (1).